cyverse/gocommands/docs/commands/mv.md

     gocmd mv -w /myZone/home/myUser/*.txt /myZone/home/myUser/targetcollection/
     ```

-    This command will move all files with the `.txt` extension from the /myZone/home/myUser/ collection to the targetcollection.
+    This command will move all data objects with the `.txt` extension from the /myZone/home/myUser/ collection to the `targetcollection`.
 The asterisk (*) wildcard matches any number of characters in the filename.

-    You can use more specific wildcard patterns for precise file selection, such as file*.txt to move all text files starting with "file".
+    You can use more specific wildcard patterns for precise file selection, such as `file*.txt` to move all text files starting with "file".

 ## Important Notes